Renting is changing

 New requirements for tenancies

-Landlords will need to make sure they’ve understood the new rules for tenancy agreements:
+As a landlord, you’ll need to understand the new rules for tenancy agreements.

-- tenancies that started before 1st May 2026 – you won’t need to change or re-issue any existing written tenancy agreements.
-Instead, all you’ll need to do is send your tenants a government-produced information sheet before 31st May 2026.
-We’ll publish this information sheet in March 2026.
+- For most tenancies that started before 1 May 2026 you won’t need to change or re-issue any existing written tenancy agreements.
+Instead, you’ll need to send your tenants a copy of the government-produced Information Sheet, either digitally or on paper.
+You have until 31 May 2026 to send this to all your tenants.
+You’re able to do this as soon as the Information Sheet is published

-- tenancies that start on or after 1st May 2026 – you’ll need to provide your tenants with certain information about the tenancy in writing.
+- For tenancies that start on or after 1 May 2026 you’ll need to provide your tenants with certain information about the tenancy in writing.
 You could do this in a tenancy agreement.
-In January 2026, we’ll publish details on what information must be included to give you sufficient time to prepare your tenancy agreement template.
+We’ve published details of what must be included to give you sufficient time to prepare your tenancy agreement template

 Discrimination against renters who have children or receive benefits will be illegal: